Welcome to Across the Pond - Marketing Transformed

-I think that striving ahead, being the full run of the change quite often when you’re doing that on your own it is a powerful thing.
+I think that striving ahead, being the forerunner for change quite often when you’re doing that on your own it is a powerful thing.

-Interestingly, all the brilliant minds you think in the world can’t stop the company from failing if you fix your basics first.
-Safeway in the end suffered from a few problems around range product and ended up being taken over.
-I think that's an important point that what we want to make sure is that we’re not just preaching an ideal version here, this is very much about practical steps- how do you roll your sleeves up as well as strategise to make sure that we are covering the basics as well as how we dream about the future as well.
+Interestingly, all the brilliant minds you think in the world can’t stop the company from failing if you don’t fix your basics first.
+Safeway in the end suffered from a few problems around range, and product and ended up being taken over.
+I think that's an important point that what we want to make sure is that we’re not just preaching an ideal version here, this is very much about practical steps- how do you roll your sleeves up as well as strategise to make sure that we are covering how we fix the basics as well as how we dream about the future as well.

 So Sam, what's your biggest learning do you think around transformation in your current role?

-Where can you see those mistakes or learnings in play?
+Where can you see those learnings or mistakes in play?

 Marketers are definitely being threatened by budgets becoming tighter and you've got to prove that you drive value and sales but ultimately you have to let go of the ‘set it and forget it mindset’.
 That's one of the things I spend a lot of time inspiring and trying to embed in the business: you need to be able to do the test and run approach and that's means you can’t write a brief and roll out a campaign for 10 weeks and just let it go, you've got to invest in real time decision making and if it's not working, then you need a plan A,B,C and a D and keep going so you just can’t set it and forget it.

 Yes, you've got to have a vision of what's it's going to be but you have to use those data points coming in to actually take action.
-No longer is it about spending 2 weeks preparing to present you've got to be using that data to optimise and improve.
+No longer is it about spending 2 weeks building the ‘powerpoint deck’ to present you've got to be using that data to optimise and improve.
 Marketers really have to let go and rewire their brains from how they used to think about marketing and think about it in a new way.